graasp/graasp-landing/src/pages/privacy.md

 4. that Graasp will not process Personal or Uploaded Data for Graasp‘s own commercial benefit or that of any third party;
 5. notify the users without undue delay of any suspected or actual data breach involving their Personal or Uploaded Data;
 6. to notify the user immediately if Graasp receives any complaint, request, or other communication concerning the processing of the Personal or Uploaded Data.
-7.to assist users with appropriate measures and by providing information for the fulfillment of your obligations under the applicable law.
+7. to assist users with appropriate measures and by providing information for the fulfillment of your obligations under the applicable law.

 ## 3. How Graasp uses your Personal and Uploaded Data